derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-31/08/2025 16:19:08 : 3 Database Admins walked into a NoSQL bar.
+01/09/2025 16:20:29 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-There are 10 types of people: those who understand trinary, those who don't, and those who have never heard of it.
+Why do Java programmers have to wear glasses?
+Because they don't see sharp.
 <!-- replace-with-joke ends -->